RicardoSnaw/WilsonProject/README.md

 # Wilson

-## The idea

-A 2-day group project developed over the weekend.
+A weekend project at <Academia_de_Código_>.
-A turn based multiplayer survival game where cooperation is key in order to survive and escape a deserted island.
+The idea was to build a turn based multiplayer survival game where cooperation is key in order to survive and escape a deserted island.

 ## The Development